Wisconsin Social Work Licensure Requirements

 The Wisconsin Joint Board of Marriage and Family Therapy, Professional Counseling, and Social Work credentials social workers who have education at the baccalaureate level or higher.
 Scope of practice is determined by education, examination, and supervised work experience.

-A Certified Social Worker (CSW) has education at at least the bachelor’s level.
-A Certified Advanced Practice Social Worker (CAPSW) has education at the master’s or doctoral level.
+A Social Worker (SW) has education at at least the bachelor’s level.
+An Advanced Practice Social Worker (APSW) has education at the master’s or doctoral level.

-A Certified Independent Social Worker (CISW) has met additional requirements and can practice independently.
+An Independent Social Worker (ISW) has met additional requirements and can practice independently.
 A Licensed Clinical Social Worker (LCSW) is a master’s social worker who has met specific additional requirements; his/her scope of practice includes psychotherapy.

 A social worker training certificate is sometimes issued to an individual who is in the process of meeting requirements.